At a glance

 Less common causes of BPPV include skull injuries, ear infections, circulation problems or being bedridden.

-About 2 out of 100 people have BPPV at some point in their lives.
-It is twice as common in women as in men.
+About 2 out of 100 people get BPPV at some point in their lives.
+Women are twice as likely as men to be affected, and it's most common between the ages of 40 and 70.

 BPPV is usually easy to diagnose based on the symptoms and your recent medical history, and is easily differentiated from other types of vertigo.
-The doctor may ask about whether the dizziness is permanent, comes in episodes or is triggered by specific things.
+Your doctor may ask whether the dizziness you have is permanent, comes and goes in episodes or is triggered by certain things.

 Hilton MP, Pinder DK.
 The Epley (canalith repositioning) manoeuvre for benign paroxysmal positional vertigo.
 Cochrane Database Syst Rev 2014; (12): CD003162.